common-workflow-language/user_guide/src/faq.md

 outputs: []
 ```

-## How do I connect a solo value to an input that expects an array of that type
+## How do I connect a solo value to an input that expects an array of that type?

 Using [`MultipleInputFeatureRequirement`](https://www.commonwl.org/v1.0/Workflow.html#MultipleInputFeatureRequirement)
 along with